ansys/scade-design-rules/doc/source/rules/readability/line_crossing.rst

 Overlapping of edges with edges or other elements shall be prevented.
 Element overlapping is prevented by SCADE editor.
-Setting the parameter to lines=no will no longer report edges crossing edges.
+Setting the parameter to lines=no does not report edges crossing edges.

 .. end_description